peizhiliu168/alt-tabs/readme.md

 # Note
 - Please restart your browser or refresh all your tabs to enable this extension
-- You may find Alt+W to not work on certain pages such as the Chrome extensions page or the new tabs page
+- You may find Alt+W to bring up the tabs window to not work on certain pages such as the Chrome extensions page or the new tabs page.